 An important step to improving the quality of your home is installing a water filter.
 According to the Environmental Protection Agency, using filters can help reduce lead, nitrates, and other contaminants in tap water.
 You’re also helping prevent health conditions like cancer and other serious illnesses by reducing these contaminants.

 The type of water filter that you need depends on your home’s current condition.
 If you have lead pipes, a whole house water filtering system is best for reducing lead in the city tap water, while low-flow faucet filters are good if your pipes are only coated with rust.
+Looking for a ceramic water purifier for sale in Australia?
+Check out these high-quality purifiers at affordable prices.

 8. Protect Walls With an Easy-to-Clean Backsplash